skippyV/MongoDbUpdateSubDocument/README.md

 				(
 				   // new BsonDocument("p.PlayerName", "Greg")  // this works
 				  // new BsonDocument("p.Id", BsonValue.Create(GregsIdAsString))  // this does NOT work
-				  new BsonDocument("p.Id", GregsIdAsString) // this also does not work.
+				  new BsonDocument("p.Id", GregsIdAsString) // this also does NOT work.
 				)
 			}
 		});